Posted May 8, 2015 by Rick Valentine

 Payers are under mounting pressure to control costs and improve quality of care.
 Network management is one of the few levers that they can use to accomplish these objectives.
 Advanced optimization takes network management to a new level of precision, helping you meet your business objectives while meeting your members’ health needs.

-In my next blog, I’ll focus on the power of advanced optimization to help you reach peak efficiency in another important business function: care management.
+In our next blog, we'll focus on the power of advanced optimization to help you reach peak efficiency in another important business function: care management.
 Later, we’ll look at optimization of other payer business functions, including bid preparation, provider payment, benefit design, and formulary management.